 Props, costumes, bags

 We need to keep everything super tidy and clean.
-So there will be no storage for things anymore and everything for your show should be taken away at the end of the night.
+So there will be no overnight storage for things anymore and everything for your show should be taken away at the end of the night.
 Anything left in the venue will be recycled at the end of the night with no exceptions.

-We’ll be cleaning the venue before and after each show, including all surfaces, but please clean any props or anything else you bring for your show.
+Please clean any props or anything else you bring for your show.

 We aren’t currently doing the following but we bring some of them back if needed:

 - Symptoms check on arrival.

 - Reduced numbers of people in shows.

 - Physical distancing on stage.